Islamic Relief: Other controversies

 In 2016, The Sunday Times reported that the banking group HSBC had decided to sever ties with Islamic Relief.
 The charity confirmed that in 2014 HSBC had invited it to "end the relationship" before doing so itself after the charity refused.

 HSBC did not state publicly why the relationship had been terminated but said such decisions "would typically include the type of activities the business is involved in, the jurisdictions in which it operates and the products and services it uses."

 Islamic Relief said it was told that HSBC needed to "manage the challenge" posed by customers operating in "high-risk jurisdictions".
 The charity called on banks to ensure their de-risking measures did not impact people in need of humanitarian aid.

 In 2017, the government of Bangladesh was reported to have barred Islamic Relief from aiding the Rohingya people in Cox's Bazar, but made no specific allegation.
 Islamic Relief was subsequently approved to operate in Cox's Bazar.
 As of July 2022, the government of Bangladesh was working with Islamic Relief to aid Rohingya refugees.

+In September 2025, the broadcaster GB News publicly apologised to the organisation for broadcasting the allegation that allegation that Islamic Relief has funded terrorist groups.
+In December 2025 if was confirmed that GB News had also paid damages over the claim.

+In September 2026, Islamic Relief Worldwide’s International General Assembly unanimously voted to expel Islamic Relief USA (IRUSA) from the Islamic Relief federation with immediate effect.
+The decision followed a dispute between the organizations that culminated in IRUSA filing a federal lawsuit against IRW in March 2026.
+IRW said that IRUSA’s actions had damaged trust and the work of the wider federation, and stated that IRUSA would no longer be entitled to use the Islamic Relief name or associated assets unless a governance-compliant arrangement was established.
+IRUSA, which had suspended its association with IRW in October 2025, characterized the expulsion as a bad-faith action taken during court-ordered dispute-resolution proceedings and said that it would continue operating independently as a U.S.-registered nonprofit.